-The Falcon Content Pool works as an inspiration and content storage solution for your entire organization, even across teams.
+The Falcon Content Pool works as an inspiration and content storage solution for your entire organization, across all markets and teams.

 You can find the Content Pool on the left side menu within Publish.